-The European Union (EU) is a strategic partner for the British Council both within the EU and globally.
-The EU Office acts as the global interface for our network of offices across the world with Brussels-based European Institutions and organisations working in the British Council’s main sectors and themes.
-Our role is to steer the successful development of partnership opportunities with the EU globally.
+The EU Office is the representation of the British Council towards the EU institutions and the global interface for Brussels-based European and international organisations.
+Our role is to steer the successful development of partnerships with the EU and European partners globally.